GabrielJSuarez/JS-library/README.md

 # Javascript Library

-> This is a library Web-App made with Javascript and Bootstrap 5 where the user can add information about books, delte created books, andedit the status if the user has already read it.
+> This is a library Web-App made with Javascript and Bootstrap 5 where the user can add information about books, delete created books, and edit the status if the user has already read it.

 # Application Screenshot
 ![screenshot of Timeline Page](app_screenshot.png)